karltm/imldiff/README.md

 Here I host code and notebooks I'm using in my master's thesis to explain differences between machine learning classifiers using SHAP values.
 Mainly I'm using the python package [shap](https://github.com/slundberg/shap) and scikit-learn.

-Please see the demo notebooks in `imldiff/notebooks` for how to use the difference models.
+Please see the demo notebooks for how to use the difference models.

 The structure of the notebooks is always the same:
 1. Create the data set and the base models and check the performance.